princeptll/app-deployment-project/README.md

-**Medicine Time**
+💊 **Medicine Time**

-_The Goal:_

-Medicine Time is an native android application meant to aid the forgetful and busy with remembering to take their daily medications.
-It is designed for users who need a little help keeping track of their medication schedule and who are dedicated to keeping the schedule.
-The application allows the user to store pill objects and multiple alarms for those pills.
-Alarms have one time of day and can occur on multiple days of the week.
-The user is able to view their pills in a today view and can select date to view medicines.
-In addition, the application stores the history of when each medication was taken; this will aid the user in keeping track of their medication usage.
+🎯 Goal

+Medicine Time is a native Android application designed to help busy and forgetful users remember their daily medications ⏰.
+The app allows users to store medicine details and set multiple alarms for each pill, with alarms scheduled at specific times and on selected days of the week 📅.

+Users can view their medicines in a Today view or select a specific date to check scheduled medications 🔍.
+The application also maintains a history of medication intake, helping users track their medicine usage over time and stay consistent with their health routine 📊.